-What Can a Handyman Do in Steuben, New York?
+What Can a Handyman Do Without a License in Steuben, New York?

 In New York, there is no single statewide “general contractor” or “handyman” license; contractor/home-improvement licensing is primarily handled at the city/town/village level (especially for home improvement contracting in downstate areas).
 In the Steuben area (Oneida County), you generally must follow local building permit rules and any local contractor registration requirements where the work is performed; trade work like plumbing/electrical is typically licensed by the municipality (and/or requires permits/inspections) rather than New York State issuing a statewide license.
 There is not a clear statewide “handyman exemption” dollar threshold in NY; instead, thresholds (if any) come from local home-improvement laws and permitting rules.